Greg Reid

-Greg Reid (born September 8, 1990) is a professional gridiron football cornerback for the Montreal Alouettes of the Canadian Football League (CFL).
+Greg Reid (born September 8, 1990) is an American former professional football cornerback who played in the Canadian Football League (CFL) and Arena Football League (AFL).
 He led college football in yards per punt return in 2009, and was named defensive MVP of the 2010 Chick-fil-A Bowl.

-Career

-In high school
+Early life

 After a senior season in which he rushed for over 1,200 yards, scored 18 touchdowns and had nine interceptions, Reid was named the fourth best cornerback in the nation, and the top overall prospect in Georgia.
 He earned All-American honors from Parade and SuperPrep.
 The Atlanta Journal-Constitution named him "Georgia Player of the Year" and he was also the class five-A "Georgia Player of the Decade".

 Reid was heavily recruited out of high school, earning five star ratings from both Rivals and Scouts, and received scholarship offers from Alabama, Auburn, Florida (he initially chose Florida over FSU during the recruiting process), and Georgia, among others.

-College football
+College career

 Reid played all thirteen games of the 2009 season, intercepting two passes and leading the NCAA in punt return average".

 On August 1, 2012, Reid was dismissed from the Florida State Seminoles team for violating team rules.
 He transferred to Valdosta State University which is in his hometown.